-The role of ROS in periodontal disease has been extensively investigated.
-It has been shown that a rise in ROS levels can be caused by metal ions, which contributes to the activation of fibroblasts and osteoclasts, causes osteolysis surrounding dental implants.
-Up to date, only in one study, the salivary concentrations of the oxidative biomarkers evaluated in peri-implantitis patients, and it has been reported that total saliva would not be useful to quantify the oxidative damage in peri-implantitis.
-In the present study, the elevated levels of ROS indicated with the presence of 8-OHdG and the application of nicotine, Pg LPS, and the combination of these factors result in an elevation of IL-1\beta, IL-8, and IL-1Ra levels.
+The role of ROS in periodontal disease has been extensively investigated.^{22,23} It has been shown that a rise in ROS levels can be caused by metal ions, which contributes to the activation of fibroblasts and osteoclasts, causes osteolysis surrounding dental implants.24 Up to date, only in one study, the salivary concentrations of the oxidative biomarkers evaluated in peri-implantitis patients, and it has been reported that total saliva would not be useful to quantify the oxidative damage in peri-implantitis.25 In the present study, the elevated levels of ROS indicated with the presence of 8-OHdG and the application of nicotine, Pg LPS, and the combination of these factors result in an elevation of IL-1β, IL-8, and IL-1Ra levels.
 Notably nicotine inhibited the expression of MCP-1, whereas in the presence of Pg LPS, alone or with nicotine, its levels were elevated, and this observation may suggest that the observed effect was contingent upon Pg LPS more than nicotine.
-Prior researches have substantiated the presence of heightened levels of IL-8 and MCP-1 subsequent to the incubation of gingival keratinocytes and fibroblasts with P. gingivalis.
-8,26 Contradictory to that, any change in the IL-8 expression levels in nicotine exposed gingival epithelial cells was not observed by Johnson et al. This might be related to the different methodology; Johnson et al., used gingival epithelial cells as monolayers our organotypic titanium oral mucosa model, which contains both gingival keratinocytes grown on collagen gel containing fibroblasts.
-Fitzsimmons et al., showed elevated IL-8 and MCP-1 secretions from gingival fibroblasts when incubated with Pg LPS but not that of VEGF which is in line with our results.8,9
+Prior researches have substantiated the presence of heightened levels of IL-8 and MCP-1 subsequent to the incubation of gingival keratinocytes and fibroblasts The cruciality of the interaction between periened levels of IL-8 and MCP-1 subsequent to the incubation of gingival keratinocytes and fibroblasts with P. gingivalis.^{8,26} Contradictory to that , any change in the IL-8 expression levels in nicotine exposed gingival epithelial cells was not observed by Johnson et al.27 This might be related to the different methodology; Johnson et al., used gingival epithelial cells as monolayers our organotypic titanium oral mucosa model, which contains both gingival keratinocytes grown on collagen gel containing fibroblasts.27 Fitzsimmons et al., showed elevated IL-8 and MCP-1 secretions from gingival fibroblasts when incubated with Pg LPS but not that of VEGF which is in line with our results.^{8,9}

-It is well known that not only P. gingivalis is capable of initiating the inflammatory-dependent oxidative response, but also nicotine causes the formation of oxidative stress in several types of oral cells, including gingival keratinocytes and fibroblasts.
-In the current study, we found that all of the test groups had a significantly higher number of 8-OHdG-stained cells than their respective controls, which is in line with the literature.
-On the other hand, also the evaluation of the levels of NFE2L2/NRF2, the primary controller of anti-oxidative response, in gingival keratinocytes and fibroblasts might be helpful in understanding the role of the response mechanism against the ROS.
-To our knowledge, we are the first to study the anti-oxidative response in a titanium-oral mucosa model.
+It is well known that not only P. gingivalis is capable of initiating the inflammatory-dependent oxidative response, but also nicotine causes the formation of oxidative stress in several types of oral cells, including gingival keratinocytes and fibroblasts.28 In the current study, we found that all of the test groups had a significantly higher number of 8-OHdG-stained cells than their respective controls, which is in line with the literature.29 On the other hand, also the evaluation of the levels of NFE2L2/NRF2, the primary controller of anti-oxidative response, in gingival keratinocytes and fibroblasts might be helpful in understanding the role of the response mechanism against the ROS.30 To our knowledge, we are the first to study the anti-oxidative response in a titanium-oral mucosa model.
 Our results showed that the treatment of nicotine and its combination with Pg LPS induced protein expression of NFE2L2/NRF2 in the organotypic model.
 However, the exposure with Pg LPS only did not stimulate NFE2L2/NRF2 levels.
 The fact that the antioxidant response against Pg LPS can be controlled by mechanisms other than NFE2L2/NRF2 is one possible explanation for this phenomenon.
-According to Wang et al. findings, P. gingivalis has the ability to activate the forkhead box-O gene, which plays a role in the transcription of antioxidants in gingival epithelial cells.
-Regarding the levels of PARK7/DJ-1, we did not find any significant differences between the test group and the control group.
-The in-vitro study may have certain inherent weaknesses, one of which might be responsible for this outcome.
+According to Wang et al. findings, P. gingivalis has the ability to activate the forkhead box-O gene, which plays a role in the transcription of antioxidants in gingival epithelial cells.31 Regarding the levels of PARK7/DJ-1, we did not find any significant differences between the test group and the control group.
+The in-vitro study may have certain inherent